Mendelssohn's

 it was a strong and colorful performance.
 Three cheers!

-intermission we heard the complete incidental music to "A Midsummer Night's
+After intermission we heard the complete incidental music to "A Midsummer

-Dream" by Mendelssohn.
-Soprano Jennifer Check, and mezzo-soprano Alexandra
+Night's Dream" by Mendelssohn.
+Soprano Jennifer Check, and mezzo-soprano

-Montano joined the orchestra along with the female section from The Mendelssohn
+Alexandra Montano joined the orchestra along with the female section from The

-Choir of Connecticut.
-The return of our actors from Shakespeare on the Sound
+Mendelssohn Choir of Connecticut.
+The return of our actors from Shakespeare on

 articulation of the choral song by the Mendelssohn choir seemed to jar everyone